CenterForAssessment/NCME_Training_Session_2015/README.md

 specifically for developing tools using a computer language.
 In the case of [RStudio](http://www.rstudio.com/), the environment is specifically designed for developing "data products" using
 [**R**](http://cran.r-project.org/).

+For this training session, we'll be using [RStudio](http://www.rstudio.com/) for creating open and re-usable code for statistical analysis; You'll need to:

+* Install [RStudio](http://www.rstudio.com/) on your laptop.

 ### pandoc

+[pandoc](http://johnmacfarlane.net/pandoc/) is a universal document/format converter that utilizes [LaTeX](http://johnmacfarlane.net/pandoc/installing.html).
+Open research in the 21st century requires distribution of results across multiple media and platforms.
+"Create once and distribute everywhere" is the dream of content creators.
+To make this dream a reality requires conversion from a base content document to multiple other formats.
+The [pandoc](http://johnmacfarlane.net/pandoc/) library allows for such conversions and is used extensively.

+For this training session, we'll be using [pandoc](http://johnmacfarlane.net/pandoc/) for export to multiple formats. [pandoc](http://johnmacfarlane.net/pandoc/) itself requires
+[LaTeX](http://johnmacfarlane.net/pandoc/installing.html) for some conversions.
+You'll need to:

+* Install [pandoc](http://johnmacfarlane.net/pandoc/) for your operating system.
+* Using the instructions provided on the [pandoc](http://johnmacfarlane.net/pandoc/) page, install [LaTeX](http://johnmacfarlane.net/pandoc/installing.html) for your operating system.

 ## Training Session Schedule